arborchurch/arbor-web/site/content/page/whoweare.md

     The Holy Spirit is our Helper
   </div>
   <div class="col-sm-8 belief-body">
     We believe the Holy Spirit is present in the world today, active in every believer.
-He is our helper who opens our ears to hear God’s truth, brings conviction to turn away from sin, comforts us in moments of struggle, and empowers us to carry God’s hope to all those who are hurting.
+He is our helper who opens our ears to hear God's truth, brings conviction to turn away from sin, comforts us in moments of struggle, and empowers us to carry God's hope to all those who are hurting.

     <div class="belief-verses">(John 16:7-15; Ephesians 1:13-14; John 14:16-17,26; Romans 8:14-17; Acts 1:8)</div>
   </div>